New Persian: Varieties

-All these three varieties are based on the classic Persian literature and its literary tradition.
+All three varieties are based on the classic Persian literature and its literary tradition.
 There are also several local dialects from Iran, Afghanistan and Tajikistan which slightly differ from the standard Persian.
-The Hazaragi dialect (in Central Afghanistan and Pakistan), Herati (in Western Afghanistan), Darwazi (in Afghanistan and Tajikistan), Basseri (in Southern Iran), and the Tehrani accent (in Iran, the basis of standard Iranian Persian) are examples of these dialects.
+The Hazaragi (in Afghanistan), Aimaqi (in western Afghanistan), Darwazi (in northern Afghanistan and southern Tajikistan), Basseri (in southern Iran), Sistani (in Sistan of Southwestern Afghanistan and eastern Iran), Dehwari (in Balochistan of Pakistan), and the Tehrani dialects (in Iran, the basis of standard Iranian Persian) are examples of these dialects.
 Persian-speaking peoples of Iran, Afghanistan, and Tajikistan can understand one another with a relatively high degree of mutual intelligibility.
-Nevertheless, the Encyclopædia Iranica notes that the Iranian, Afghan and Tajiki varieties comprise distinct branches of the Persian language, and within each branch a wide variety of local dialects exist.
+Nevertheless, the Encyclopædia Iranica notes that the Iranian, Afghan, and Tajiki varieties comprise distinct branches of the Persian language, and within each branch a wide variety of local dialects exist.

 The following are some languages closely related to Persian, or in some cases are considered dialects: